-In this complete guide, we’ll cover everything you need to know about successfully growing these beauties together, from planning and planting to supporting and maintaining them
+In this complete guide, we’ll share everything you need to know about successfully growing moonflowers and morning glories side by side, from planning and planting to supporting and maintaining them for waves of nonstop blossoms.

-Moonflowers (Ipomoea alba) and morning glories (Ipomoea purpurea) are closely related vine species in the Convolvulaceae family.
-They share similar needs and growth habits, making them ideal companions in the garden.
+Moonflowers (Ipomoea alba) and morning glories (Ipomoea purpurea) are closely related warm-season annual vines in the Convolvulaceae family.
+They share very similar needs when it comes to sun, soil, water and care, which makes them ideal companions for the garden.

-Morning glories are fast-growing annual vines that produce brightly colored, trumpet-shaped blooms in shades of blue, purple, pink, red and white.
-The flowers open with the morning sun and last for just one day before withering.
+Morning Glories unfurl brightly colored trumpet-shaped blooms in shades of purple, blue, pink, red and white.
+The flowers open with the morning sun and last for just one day before withering in the afternoon.
+Popular varieties include Heavenly Blue, Grandpa Ott, Scarlett O’Hara and Pearly Gates.

 -